SteveJiBoi/mmr_pkg/README.md

 │               test_esp32_bridge.py       22 cases │ 119 total,
 │               test_bridge_core.py        45 cases │ none need ROS
 │               test_teleop_keys.py        36 cases ┘
-└── tools/      STEP parsing, measurement and mesh extraction scripts, plus the
+├── docs/       images/  the two pictures at the top of this file.
+Documentation │               only — not installed by CMake, not used at runtime └── tools/      STEP parsing, measurement and mesh extraction scripts, plus the
                 offline xacro/URDF/control checkers, firmware_diff.py and
                 check_repo.py.
 Not installed by CMake — these are provenance for